 Atilio Pernisco is a Los Angeles painter, who makes contemporary impressions of suburbia Los Angeles.
 Existential at its core, his work interrogates the human condition in the quotidian moments that are marked by absence and anxiety.
 This absence turns Atilio into the observer and chronicler of the repetitiousness of life, observing this process in itself as some sort of spectacle.
 As a result, the actual process of painting is done with a liquid fluidity – with his marks striving for a glimpse of something more authentic in the now.
 Atilio's works have appeared in many group exhibitions in Los Angeles.

 Ewa Pietraszak, Instructor

 We all love fairytales.
 They scare us, they teach us life lessons and they make us happy.
 Ewa Pietraszak’s goal is to tell adult stories through lyrical, expressionist and surrealist visual imagery and some found object or reclaimed art to keep a memory; because memories are quintessential to art.
 We are all connected and art connects us the most.
 Ewa currently has six series: 1) Abstract Expressionism and Found Object Art: Acrylic on Canvas with Resin.
 2).
 Feminist Series: Gender Roles and what it’s like to be a Woman.
 3) Christianity: Religion vs. Faith, Iconography vs. Hypocrisy.
 4) Endangered Species Series.
 5) Trees: Spiritual Beings- A Metaphor.
 6) Political Series: Abstract Acrylic and Resin.
 Ewa holds a B.A. from U.C.
-Irvine and teaches art, history, and English at Ramona High School.
-She has been with the Conservatory for 12 years.
+Irvine and teaches art, history/fine art, and English at Ramona High School.
+She has been with the Conservatory for 16 years.

 Sergio Raygoza, Instructor